localsend/localsend/README.md

 ## Getting Started

-To start LocalSend from source code, follow these steps:
+To start LocalSend the from source code, follow these steps:

 1. Install [Flutter](https://flutter.dev)
 2. Clone the LocalSend repository